AGDT2/VCDE-Guide/README.md

 ## Prerequisites

-There are a few requirements to start using this workflow in your team:
+There are a few requirements to start using this workflow in your team for each individual team member:

 * [NeosVR](https://store.steampowered.com/app/740250/Neos_VR/), the platform the workflow is based upon.
 * It is highly recommended to use a virtual reality headset with two motion tracked controllers